Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 ```
 We are summing all the elements in the list, and then dividing the sum by the length of the list, rounding the result to maximum 2 decimal.

-This works, but what happens if I want to do it again for a different list of grades, for example `grades_2 = [18, 15, 11, 13]`.
+This works, but it is not reusable.
+If I want to do it again for a different list of grades, for example `grades_2 = [18, 15, 11, 13]`,
-Without functions, I would have to copy and paste my code above and tweak it for it to work with the `grades_2` variable.
+I would have to copy and paste my code above and tweak it for it to work with the `grades_2` variable.
-However, if I create a function called `average`, I can reuse on the 2 lists.
+However, if I create a function called `average`, I can reuse it easily on the 2 lists.
 Let's do it:
 ```python
 def average(grades):
     sum  = 0